Rigorous Function Calculi in Ariadne: Core Functionality: Logic, Numbers, Algebra

 \subsection{Linear algebra}

-The \cd{Vector<X>} class represents vectors over a (numeric) field, or a module over an algebra.
-The value type is given by \cd{Vector<X>::ScalarType} and the type of the underlying field by \cd{Vector<X>::NumericType}.
+The generic \cd{Vector<X>} class represents vectors over a (numeric) field, or a module over an algebra, with values of type \cd{X}.
+The value type is accessible as \cd{Vector<X>::ScalarType} and the type of the underlying field (if \cd{X} is an algebra; see Section~\ref{subsec:abstractgebra}) by \cd{Vector<X>::NumericType}.
 It is required that it must be possible to add (or subtract) any two elements of the vector.
-It is sometimes necessary to consider the characteristics of a zero-length vector, hence as well as indexing we also require a method \cd{X Vector<X>::zero\_element()}
+It is sometimes necessary to consider the characteristics of a zero-length vector, hence as well as indexing we also require a method \begin{code} Vector<X>::zero_element() -> X \end{code}